 Our price list is below these comments.
 What follows is Dr Sutton’s pricing philosophy that has developed over 25 years.
 Our goal is to provide exceptional medicine at an affordable price.

-For xrays of the rest of the body, we have a fancy Blue Ridge digital xray unit.
+XRAYS We have a fancy Blue Ridge digital xray unit.
 Despite the cost of this state of the art xray machine, Dr Sutton is keeping the cost of xrays low at $120 (includes 2 to 4 views).
 If 5 or more xrays are taken the fee is $150.
 She doesn’t want the cost of xrays to deter clients from accepting this procedure when needed.
 IF a pet is anesthetized we may drop the cost of xrays as it saves time and radiation exposure to our precious staff.
 What good is a glorious machine if it sits unused in the corner?

-We try to keep charging simple and reasonable.
+We try to keep charging for hospitalization simple and reasonable.
 For ill pets requiring hospitalization, we do not nickel and dime and count every injection given.
 Hospitalization on IV fluids with injections at Tequesta VetClinic typically runs $325 per day.
 For pets not requiring iv fluids the daily hospitalization (medication/evaluation/nursing care) is $150 per day.
 If it is 3 injections or 8 injections (such as anti-nausea meds, antibiotics, narcotics, stomach protectants, etc) life is too short to try to keep clients abreast of their mounting daily bill.
 We don’t charge for each additional bag of fluids each day.
 If a pet chews out the IV catheter we won’t charge you for another.
 We will simply replace it and proceed with our day.
 A few injectable meds are so expensive that they don’t count in this price.
 If a pet is particularly ill she will encourage clients to take the pet to one of the fine local 24 hour critical care facilities.
 If they are unable or unwilling, if she keeps a pet overnight and goes back to the hospital to check on the pet during the night, there may be an overnight fee.
 She chose a clinic location a mile from her home so that she could do this when needed.
 Blood work, X-rays, and procedures will be discussed with the client before performed as they must be charged for separately from hospitalization.

 All pain medications are reasonably priced.
 All procedures and hospitalized patients on IV fluids will receive as many narcotic or other analgesic injections as needed without affecting the price of a procedure package or the hospital stay.

-Some hospitals ask clients to choose if labwork or IV catheters or pain meds or anesthetic monitoring machines (ECG, pulse oximetry, end tidal carbon dioxide monitoring, blood pressure monitoring) are authorized for medical procedures.
+Anesthesia: Some hospitals ask clients to choose if labwork or IV catheters or pain meds or anesthetic monitoring machines (ECG, pulse oximetry, end tidal carbon dioxide monitoring, blood pressure monitoring) are authorized for medical procedures.
 They choose these options when they sign the medical release form.
 This has always baffled Dr Sutton that some doctors let owners choose if a pet receives pain meds or anesthetic monitoring.
 At Tequesta Vet Clinic, IT IS A GIVEN that an IV catheter will be in place if pet is anesthetized.
 At Tequesta Vet Clinic IT IS A GIVEN that any pet who is anesthetized will receive liberal use of analgesics/pain meds, and these meds will be included in the cost of the procedure.
 (Dr Sutton is a big proponent of of pain meds, nerve blocks whenever they can be incorporated, anti-inflammatories and multimodal pain control.)
 IT IS A GIVEN that we will monitor a pet closely while under anesthesia with our monitors.
 The cost of anesthesia and procedural packages reflect these “safety nets”

 Owners of older pets will be required to perform bloodwork before anesthesia, but owners may opt to decline bloodwork for young healthy pets.
 For this reason, bloodwork is NOT included in the package price.
 A mini profile costs less than an extensive senior profile.